Key Points

 Information can be invaluable or completely worthless depending on how you use it.
 You should always carefully examine the factors and implications of the data in question before basing major decisions on it.

-Accurate, complete and relevant information are essential for a useful outcome.
+Accurate, complete, and relevant information is essential for a useful outcome.
 If poor data is put into a model, poor results will come out.
-Ensuring quality of data collection techniques is just as important as the modeling itself.
+Ensuring the quality of data collection techniques is just as important as the modeling itself.

 A barbecue restaurant serves customers every day of the week from lunch through dinner.
 To increase overall profit, management wants to reduce losses from waste and cut down on missed sales.
 Since they need to start preparing meat days in advance and any leftovers are discarded, the establishment needs to find a way to accurately predict how many customers they will have each day.